 - For governments: 25 active members.

-If the capital falls below 75% of the initial capital (see capital amount by type in Factions: Faction
+If the capital falls below 75% of the initial capital as reported on the Faction Status Overview (see capital amount by type in Factions: Faction

 Assets), then the faction owner and the faction leader are notified through